DevZoneOne/starter.eleventy/README.md

 # Starter template for Eleventy

-This is a example markdown / liquid starter template for new Eleventy (11ty) projects.
+This is an example markdown / liquid starter template for new Eleventy (11ty) projects.
 It has preconfigured:

 - Eleventy